chrisglein/chrisglein.github.io/heroes-beware/rules.md

 | <img alt="adjacent cavern and stone closed edges" src="rulebook/DiagramMismatchClosed.png" style="width: 50%"/> | <img alt="open edge adjacent to closed edge" src="rulebook/DiagramOpenToClosed.png" style="width: 50%"/> |

 ## 2. INSPECTION PHASE
+Set aside all square tiles that were not added to any player's colony.

-Take this opportunity to look at your neighbor’s colonies.
+Now look at your neighbor’s colonies.
 It’s possible they have made invalid connections during the build phase (e.g. there are tiles that have mismatched open edges).
-These need to be addressed now.
+These need to be addressed.

 | ❌ |
 | --- |